-- 1. Insert the tab into the recess. - 2.
-Push down on the front of the rear seat while inserting the ignition key into the seat lock. - Make sure that the seat is locked securely in position by pulling it up lightly. - 3.
-Move the seat strap to its original position.
+- 1. Insert the prongs into the stays on the frame. - 2.
+Push and down on the rear of the rear seat until it locks in place. - Make sure that the seat is locked securely in position by pulling it up lightly.